 Herbert Welsh, my great-great uncle, was the brother of Alice Welsh Strawbridge, the mother of my grandmother, Mary Lowber Sailer.
 He lived from 1851 to 1941.
 This site has an interesting letter written by him to his niece (my grandmother) in 1934.
 On this page of the site, I include a few photographs of Uncle Herbert along with excerpts from two books with information about his life.

 The first book is The New Gentleman of the Road, self-published in 1921 in Philadelphia by Herbert Welsh.
-This book is the source of the photo of Uncle Herbert in walking regalia and the picture of Miss Whipple, both included above.
+This book is the source of the photo of Uncle Herbert in walking regalia, included above.
 The book is Uncle Herbert’s first-person account of his adventures during his very long walks.
 (He would walk from Philadelphia to New Hampshire regularly.)

 The second book is The Indian Rights Association: The Herbert Welsh Years 1882-1904, by William T. Hagan, published in 1985 by the University of Arizona Press.
 This book is the source of the picture of Uncle Herbert in 1883.
 It also provides a brief section on Uncle Herbert’s family history, mentioning as the source Andrew W. Imbrie, a grandson of Uncle Herbert.